Free trial

 2.4 The customer’s access to the Internet is not the subject of this contractual relationship.
 The customer bears sole responsibility for the functionality of its Internet access, including the transmission paths and its own mobile and stationary end devices.
 The provider is expressly not responsible for establishing and maintaining the Internet connection between the customer’s IT system and the transfer point.

-2.6 The provisions regarding the availability of the software and the services to be provided by the Provider are set out in detail in Annex ./1.
+2.6 The regulations on the availability of the software and the services to be provided by the Provider are set out in detail in the system specification.

 3. changes to the software

-3.1 The Provider is entitled to make technical or other changes to the software and to use the latest version offered by the Provider.
-The Customer shall not be entitled to use a newer version of the software.
+3.1 The Provider is entitled to make technical or other changes to the software and to use the current version offered by the Provider.

-3.2 The Customer agrees that insignificant changes to the software, i.e. changes in which the core functions of the software are retained (“updates”), may be made by the Provider at any time.
-The Provider shall inform the Customer of this in advance if possible.
+3.2 The Customer agrees that minor changes to the software, i.e. changes that maintain the core functions of the software (“updates”), may be made by the Provider at any time.
+The Provider shall inform the Customer of this in advance via release notes.

 The Provider shall inform the Customer in advance of updates carried out by the Provider as part of the release cycle via the online manual (see point 10) and via release notes.